Crafting — Weekly

 The senior analytics craft, weekly

-Every week I look at what's shifting under the senior analytics craft — the skills moving up the premium curve, the tooling that's changing job descriptions, the signals worth tracking — and one concrete move you could finish this week to stay sharp.
+Every Friday I look at what's shifting under the senior analytics craft — the skills moving up the premium curve, the tooling that's changing job descriptions, the signals worth tracking — and one concrete move you could finish this week to stay sharp.
 700–1,000 words.
 No LinkedIn-speak.
 The name is a posture: you are crafting the work, not riding the market.

 Written by Paul Brown · Drafted with Claude · Edited and shipped by a human.
 Also available via RSS.